 Procedures for Canadian Goods In-transit Through the United States (Canada – U.S. – Canada)

 66. The paper A5, Train Report Outward is required to be presented upon exit from Canada for the first leg of the in-transit cargo move.
 Upon re-entry, rail carriers are required to transmit Canadian origin cargo as an import to Canada.
 Rail carriers are asked to include the text “in-transit Canadian origin goods” in the special instructions field of the cargo transmission.

 Note: This is an interim procedure until an electronic in-transit cargo process is available

-71. Rail carriers may transfer in-bond goods to a secondary bonded carrier for export under the original carrier’s cargo control document (CCD), provided that the final destination is indicated on the original CCD.
+67. Rail carriers may transfer in-bond goods to a secondary bonded rail carrier for export under the original carrier’s cargo control document (CCD), provided that the final destination is indicated on the original CCD.

-72. The transferring carrier will maintain full liability for the goods and will be absolved of liability to the CBSA once the goods have been acquitted by the conveyance operator upon export by reporting the CCN on the form A5, Outward Report.
+68. The transferring rail carrier will maintain full liability for the goods and will be absolved of liability to the CBSA once the goods have been acquitted by the conveyance operator upon export by reporting the CCN on the form A5, Outward Report.

 Exceptions From Cargo Data – Only Conveyance Data Required

 71. The following are exempt from cargo data where only conveyance data is required: